Enterprise-connect/documentation/ec-guide.md

 ```
 cf env <name of app you bound the EC Service to>
 ```
 Navigate the JSON that is returned (later referred to as a 'VCAP') and find the portion reflecting the name of your EC Service.
-It is recommended that you copy everything starting from the word "credentials", and then paste this in a text document for reference, which will prove to be an invaluable time-saver while configuring your EC Agent scripts.
+It is recommended that you copy everything starting from the word "credentials", and then paste this in a text document for reference, which will prove to be an invaluable time-saver while configuring your EC agent scripts.
 Documenting this information is also crucial in regards to knowledge transfers.</br></br>
 <A HREF="#top">Back To Top</A>

 ## [UAA Client](https://predix-toolkit.run.aws-usw02-pr.ice.predix.io/) Update